outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - for example:

+        - with two related system parameters having different bases:

-        - learning rate (with respect to time)
+          - learning rate (improving with respect to time, with value based on change ratio)
           - activation function (based on threshold)

         - should the activation function change across the concept of time as it occurs in the system (meaning 'a training cycle', 'a traversal of network weight paths'), given that activation and learning are related (should they use the same base and change according to the same base)?

             - should it be different if its the first or last cycle in training, or the first or last layer of a type, given that adjacence to the final category output makes the final decisions more important, just like highly differentiating weight combinations are important?
             - should weights be adjusted according to this difference in importance